cfelder/ldap3-orm/doc/ipython.rst

 `IPython kernel <https://ipython.readthedocs.io/en/stable/install/kernel_install.html>`_
 or by using the ldap3-ipython kernel.
-The latter provides already an active :py:class:`ldap3.Connection <ldap3.core.connection.Connection>` which can be accessed using ``conn`` and some convenience funtions just as well as the ldap3-orm interactive shell if configured properly without writing a single line of code.
+The latter provides already an active :py:class:`ldap3.Connection <ldap3.core.connection.Connection>` which can be accessed using ``conn`` and some convenience functions just as well as the ldap3-orm interactive shell if configured properly without writing a single line of code.